Tennis Elbow – Do You Play Tennis? | Fight Physio Blog

 WHAT ABOUT CORTISONE INJECTIONS?

-– A study has found that after 6 weeks, individuals with cortisone injections had poorer outcome that individuals who had physical therapy, or individuals who simply had no physical input but assurances and education !
+– A study has found that after 6 weeks, individuals with cortisone injections had poorer outcomes than individuals who had physical therapy, or individuals who simply had no physical input but assurances and education!
 So before rushing off to get your cortisone, make sure you consult someone who can at least provide you with decent advice!

 This depends on a few things.